Between Elysium and Kitsch: Towards A Psychoanalysis of Parisian Parks and Gardens

 (2023/work in progress)

-Parisian parks can be seen as modern attempts to recreate an Edenic utopia—an idealized, curated version of nature that reflects humanity’s longing for harmony, beauty, and escape from the chaos of urban or everyday life.
-However, their artificiality and layered meanings also expose the fragility and contradictions inherent in these recreations.
+Parisian parks can be seen as modern attempts to recreate an Edenic utopia—an idealized, curated version of nature that reflects humanity’s longing for harmony, beauty, and escape from the chaos of urban life.
+Yet their artificiality and layered symbolism expose the fragility and contradictions at the heart of these recreations.

-The Park presents itself as a space of controlled enjoyment (jouissance), where nature is tamed and ordered, yet its very existence betrays a deeper anxiety: the impossibility of returning to a true state of nature.
-The artificial Eden is haunted by its lack, by the Real of raw nature that it seeks to repress.
-From a psychoanalytic perspective, the Park functions as a symbolic structure designed to mediate desire and repression.
-It is a liminal space, where the subject can temporarily suspend the demands of the urban superego and indulge in a fantasy of return to the maternal embrace of nature.
-Yet this fantasy is always already ruptured.
-The meticulously arranged landscapes, the manicured lawns, the planned vistas—all serve to mask the abyss beneath, the Lacanian Real that threatens to emerge and destroy everything.
+The Park presents itself as a space of controlled enjoyment, where nature is tamed and ordered.
+Yet its very existence betrays a deeper anxiety: the impossibility of returning to a true state of nature.
+From a psychoanalytic perspective, the Park functions as a symbolic structure mediating desire.
+It is a liminal space where the subject temporarily suspends the demands of the urban superego and indulges in a fantasy of return to the maternal embrace of nature.
+But this fantasy is always already ruptured.
+The meticulously arranged landscapes, manicured lawns, and planned vistas serve not to restore Eden, but to mask the abyss beneath—the Dark Matter that threatens to erupt and dissolve the illusion.